 In the unbridled hunger for data it’s easy to forget that, as a brand, we focus on people.
 Therefore, it is not data, but emotions that should be central to the customer experience.

-Recently, there was an extensive study into the customer perception of consumers.
-The key question: how do you ensure satisfied customers?
+Recently, an extensive study into the customer perception of consumers asked, “how do you ensure satisfied customers?”
 The result turned out to be so simple that we hardly consider it anymore: by creating positive experiences.

 Emotions embed memories